-Permissions for allowed actions are defined by selected Direct Access mode: Can View, Can Comment, or Can Edit.
+Permissions for allowed actions are defined by selected Direct Access mode: Can comment, Can edit, or Can grant access.

 All types of permissions complement, not overlap each other.
 An action is allowed to a user when it is allowed by whatever Project, Team, or Direct Access permission.